kumatheworld/missing-semester/README.md

 # missing-semester
-My Exercise Solutions for [The Missing Semester of Your CS Education, Winter 2020](https://missing.csail.mit.edu/2020/) from MIT.
+My exercise solutions to [The Missing Semester of Your CS Education, Winter 2020](https://missing.csail.mit.edu/2020/) from MIT.

 <details>
 <summary>Course overview + the shell</summary>